outcoldman/outcoldman.com/_posts/en/2015-07-28-docker-images-for-home-server-part-2.markdown

 sometimes I just want to take a quick look on it.
 So I decided to keep sharing some useful images and tips and tricks about them with you.

-This blog post is numbered with #2, because I believe that I already showed you some containers in [Using docker at home](/en/archive/2015/03/18/docker-for-home-server/).
+This blog post is numbered with `Part 2`, because I believe that I already showed you some containers in [Using docker at home](/en/archive/2015/03/18/docker-for-home-server/).

 ## Guacamole